SindarinLang/sindarin/README.md

 ```

 ### _Assignment_
-Variables can be assigned without a keyword, and are immuatable by default.
+Variables can be assigned without a keyword.
 Variables also should be camelcase:
 ```
 x = true;
 y = 5;